-Ask you Coordinator for local resources to assist you with any transportation needs.
+Ask your transplant coordinator for local resources to assist you with any transportation needs.

 Local Housing

 If you can't remain at home through the transplant process, please discuss your needs with your social worker.
 Your BMT team can help if you need proof of hospitalization or treatment.